Sondroid/BERT4Rec-VAE-Pytorch/README.md

-# Adapting BERT4Rec into the news domain.
+# Adaptation of BERT4Rec into the news domain.

 Sequential Recommender System for website of Yonhap News Agency.